He drank coffee, black. Breakfast, lunch, dinner – whenever we went out to eat, it was his beverage order.

 I remember being 13.
 I remember my mother forcing me to keep my unruly hair pulled into pigtails, my teeth half-way through the purgatory of braces, my ears freshly pierced.
 Catholic school uniforms, meant to level the playing field, doing no such thing.
 I remember falling in love with a boy named Scott.
 I remember sneaking out of Granny’s apartment at midnight to meet him in the stairwell and spend the next two hours kissing and talking, but mostly kissing.
 I remember Scott introducing me to Supertramp and David Bowie.
 I still listen to them both.
 I remember being told that when you fall in love at 13 it’s not really love.
 I remember thinking that was bullshit.
 It pleases me now, at 50, to know I was right.
 I remember trying out for cheerleading.
 I remember that my number was “7.”
 I still have that number, the one that was pinned to my shorts, in case I ever forget my number, or forget trying out for cheerleading.
 I remember thinking I would probably need to be a writer when I grew up.
 That I would have no choice.
 I remember at 13, being simultaneously sad, happy, resentful and ridiculous.
 I remember having no idea of who I was or was supposed to be, but always suspecting that I would be fine, no matter what.
 I remember realizing that I couldn’t trust my parents, that they didn’t have my back.
 I remember thinking, at 13, that I couldn’t wait to be 18.
 To be a grown-up.
 13 was sweet, and difficult; it was exciting and confusing.
 It lasted forever, and it was over in a heartbeat.
 Ian is 13 and I have his back, and I think he knows that.
 But his 13 is his 13….
 My mother is a problem I can’t solve.

 People say, make peace with your mother.
 But, like Iran and North Korea, my mother doesn’t want peace; she prefers war.
 Or, at least, hostility.
 There was no disagreement, no single event which set the wheels in motion – nor is it the first time she’s chosen estrangement.
 She simply stops answering the phone when we call.
 She sees herself as a victim, the long-suffering mother/sister/daughter/wife– wronged by everyone she’s related to.
 She claims abandonment by her daughters, and without us to say otherwise, she can perpetuate this story.
 She hasn’t spoken to her sister in over 20 years; she wasn’t speaking to her mother or brother when they died, both in the same week.
 And she didn’t attend either funeral – she claims that no one told her they had died, which also can’t be refuted if no one speaks to her daughters.
 We send her cards, letters – and she sends them back, unopened.
 Kathy still calls her every day.
 Mom keeps her answering machine off, relying on caller ID to let her know who called.
 Or, who is calling.
 I have a philosophy – don’t complain about a problem unless you’ve exhausted every avenue of solving it.
 Some say there is no problem – she has cut us off, we should do the same.
 Except – she is 76 years old.
 Except, she lives alone, and, we care if she is okay.
 Except, that she has now taken every photo of her daughters and their sons, and had them delivered to Kathy’s house.
 Another chance to let us know that we have been boxed up and thrown out.
 It seems ridiculous because it is – but still, it is.
-And it goes on, and it will go on, and it is a problem I cannot solve.
-Before my senior year of high school, knowing I couldn’t take another summer of babysitting,
+And it goes on, and it will go on, and it is a problem I cannot solve. |

 AuthorI was born in Oswego, NY, "I had always wanted to be a writer, but was impeded by the belief that to be a writer one had to be extraordinary, and I knew I wasn't.
 By the time I was ready to give up my academic career I had realized that while books are extraordinary, writers themselves are no more or less special than anyone else."
 The Thirteenth Tale by Diane Setterfield Archives